philanderson888/course-notes/random/2024-06-physics.md

 Boson has integer spin
 Gluon
 Higgs boson zero spin gives particles mass

+Higgs boson are called God particle because they give other particles mass.
+No one has ever seen one!!!

 Photon spin one
 W exchange particle for weak force
 Z exchange particle for weak force